0xAtelerix/docs/solution.md

 It achieves this through:

 * Shared liquidity pools: Capital is pooled in protocol-agnostic vaults that span multiple chains, enabling unified price discovery and deep liquidity access.
-* Atomic multichain execution: Transactions can atomically span chains and dApps, ensuring no partial failures or settlement inconsistencies.
+* Atomic multichain execution: Transactions can atomically span chains and dApps, with guaranteed all‑or‑nothing finality, coordinated by a trust‑minimized consensus layer to ensure correctness.
 * Cross-protocol order settlement: Traders and dApps declare their required orders (e.g., "swap Token A for Token B at best execution"), which Pelagos routes through the most efficient path across ecosystems.

 Outcome: A DeFi environment where liquidity is not fragmented by chain, but intelligently coordinated across them — reducing slippage, arbitrage leakage, and trust dependencies.